 Chiropractors, car dealers, truck driving schools, and lawyers take a different approach.
-Many of them advertise heavily on television, especially during the afternoon hours, or the graveyard time (midnight to 8 AM) to attract new clients.
-They've found that a large part of their intended audience, the people who are most inclined to use their services, watch television during those hours, and it's a cost-effective way to reach them.
+Many of them advertise heavily on television, especially during the afternoon hours, or the graveyard time (mid-night to 8 a.m.) to attract new clients.
+They've found that a large percentage of their intended audience, the people who are most inclined to use their services, watch television during those hours, and it's a cost-effective way to reach them.